Base4Security/T3SF/docs/T3SF.Handlers.rst

 .. py:function:: SendIncident(inject)

 	Send the current incident to the correct player.

-	Depending on the platform, a platform-specific function is called.

 	.. confval:: inject